diaspora/diaspora/README.md

 ************************

 With Diaspora you can:
--Run and host your own pod and have control over your own social experience.
+- Run and host your own pod and have control over your own social experience.
--Own your own data.
+- Own your own data.
--Make friends across other pods seamlessly.
+- Make friends across other pods seamlessly.

 Documentation is available on our [wiki](https://github.com/diaspora/diaspora/wiki)